Police identify suspect who died after chase ended in crash

-OKLAHOMA CITY, Okla.
-(KFOR) — Police have identified the man who died after leading deputies on a high-speed chase ending in a crash near 74th and Hefner.
+OKLAHOMA CITY (KFOR) — Police have identified the man who died after leading deputies on a high-speed chase ending in a crash near 74th and Hefner.

 According to The Oklahoma County Sheriff’s Office a deputy tried to pull over 39-year-old Jeffrey Riess near 178th and MacArthur Boulevard.